esalonico/flight-analysis/README.md

 ![Example Munich to Rome](assets/muc_fco_example.png)
 <br>
+The darker line represents the average ticket price along all the 7 scraped days, while the green bars below highlight the periods where the ticker prices are in the lowest 25% quartile.

 <u>I now know that if I want to minimize the price I pay for my Christmas tickets, I should purchase them between 50 and 78 days in advance, ideally exactly 65 days before the departure.</u>
 <br>

 ## Future Implementations 📈
 - [ ] Visualizations of results (flight prices over time, trend, average...)
+- [ ] Implementation of a database for efficient data storing and organization (SQL/MongoDB)
-- [ ] Flight prices forecasting
+- [ ] ML: Flight prices forecasting
+- [ ] ML: Feature engineering for ML tasks
 - [ ] Automatization of script run (to collect data on a periodic base)
 - [ ] Creation of alerts and reports
-- [ ] Also include CO2 emission values
-- [ ] Feature engineering for ML tasks